pescuma/miranda-plugins/trunk/Miranda/Protocols/SIP/Docs/sip_readme.txt

 Known bugs:
 - When you login, you will only show online the contacts that already are online (contacts that came online after that will stay offline)
+- Password is sent as plain text

 Todo:
+- Add ssl
 - More than one instance
 - Protocol icons
 - Use netlib to send/receive packages?